dpastling/plethora/README.md

 This script automates the Bowtie2 alignments for the filtered reads generated above.

-Alterativly, the
+Alterativly, Bowtie2 can be run separately using the shell script `code/bowtie.sh`

-### 4\_batch\_clean.sh
+4. **4\_batch\_clean.sh**

 ```bash
 bsub < code/1000genomes/4_batch_clean.sh
 ```

-This script removes intermediate files after the alignment or bed files are created.
-It first confirms that files from previous steps have been run correctly before removing them.
+This script removes intermediate files after the later steps in the pipeline have completed.
+This is useful because the WGS files can take up a lot of disk space.
+This script first confirms that files from previous steps have been run correctly before removing them.

-By default it assumes that the number of reads in the fastq file is correct (verified via checksum or read counting).
+By default it assumes that the number of reads in the fastq file are correct (verified via checksum or read counting).
 Optionally you can provide a file with the expected number of reads.
 The script deletes the file from a prior step if the file in the next step has the correct number of reads (e.g. deleted the original bam file if the sorted bam has the correct number of reads).

-If files have been downloaded from a public repository like the 1000 Genomes, this script can remove the fastq files by passing an optional flag.
+If the data have been downloaded from a public repository like the 1000 Genomes, this script can remove the fastq files by passing an optional flag.

 The script assumes the `.bam` file contains unaligned reads (e.g. the number of reads in the fastq file should match the number of reads in the .bam file).